- California has one of the largest veteran populations in the nation (30%), and women make up approximately 8.9% of all homeless veterans.

 - Women veterans are between two and four times as likely to be homeless as their nonveteran counterparts and 10% (compared to 15% of nonveterans) live below the poverty line.

-Housing on Merit recognized the urgent need to reduce the number of women veterans experiencing homelessness in California.
-HOM collected information related to barriers, opportunities, and trends in homelessness among female veterans in order to understand their needs, access to resources, and gaps in funding sources.
-After completing this extensive research, HOM launched the Award of Merit for Housing Assistance.
-The program provides funds to women veterans facing homelessness in order to remove barriers to permanent housing.
+In 2016, Housing on Merit (HOM) launched the Awards of Merit for Housing Assistance to help unsheltered women veterans in San Diego secure permanent housing.
+HOM recognized the urgent need to reduce the number of women veterans experiencing homelessness in California.
+To meet this need, we researched housing barriers and trends in homelessness among female veterans to understand their needs, access to resources, and gaps in funding sources.
+Through this program, we provide eligible women veterans with the funding needed to help them secure and maintain stable housing.

 Welcoming Our Heroes Home is Housing on Merit’s fundraising initiative to support our Awards of Merit Program.
-Watch Paula’s story and consider donating to make housing a reality for all women veterans facing homelessness in San Diego.
+Watch April and Paula’s story below, and consider donating to make housing a reality for all women veterans facing homelessness in San Diego.

-HOM has partnered with Courage to Call to award subsequent Awards of Merit for Housing Assistance, which are possible due to the individual contributions of people who care.
+HOM has partnered with various community organizations to award subsequent Awards of Merit for Housing Assistance, which are possible due to the individual contributions of people who care.
 Your donations help us ensure that formerly homeless female veterans maintain housing stability and fully integrate into their communities.
 Contributions are tax deductible as Housing on Merit is a 501(c)(3) non-profit corporation.
 Housing on Merit’s Tax ID# 45-2991692